 Research interests

-I am an algebraic topologist with a special interest in the spectrum of topological modular forms TMF.
-I am also interested in several related
+I am an algebraic topologist with a special interest in the spectrum of topological modular forms TMF and many other aspects of chromatic or equivariant homotopy theory.
+I have a growing interest in the relation of TMF to quantum field theories.

 Preprints and Publications

-Norms of Eilenberg-Mac Lane Spectra and Real Bordism, arXiv:2008.04963 (joint with XiaoLin Danny Shi and Mingcong Zeng)
+Norms of Eilenberg-Mac Lane Spectra and Real Bordism (joint with XiaoLin Danny Shi and Mingcong Zeng), Advances in Mathematics, Volume 412, January 2023 (arXiv)

 Rings of modular forms and a splitting of TMF0(7) (joint with Viktoriya Ozornova), Selecta Mathematica, February 2020, 26:7 (arXiv)

-A Whitehead theorem for periodic homotopy groups, arXiv:1811.04030 (joint with Tobias Barthel and Gijs Heuts, accepted in Israel Journal)
+A Whitehead theorem for periodic homotopy groups (joint with Tobias Barthel and Gijs Heuts), Israel Journal of Mathematics volume 241 (2021), 1–16 (arXiv)

 Monadicity of the Bousfield-Kuhn functor (joint with Rosona Eldred, Gijs Heuts and Akhil Mathew), Proc.
 Amer.
 Math.
 Soc.
 147 (2019), 1789-1796 (arXiv)